 The Cybis eagle that was issued in 1987 was the Golden Eagle, not the bald eagle; it can be found in the Later Birds post.

 This is the American Bald Eagle with Base which is an imposing 24” high!
-It dates from the late 1980s as a total edition of 300 pieces with an option of either white bisque ($3995 current pricing) or color as shown ($5995 current).
+It dates from the late 1980s as a total edition of 300 pieces with an option of either white bisque ($3995) or color as shown ($5995) as closing prices.
 The combined-color single edition size is a bit unusual because in the past Cybis typically had separate edition sizes for each.
-It’s uncertain whether this was originally offered in two colorways because a 1988 Cybis price list only lists one version, at $3595, without showing “white” or “color.”
+It’s uncertain whether this was originally offered in two colorways because a 1988 Cybis price listed only lists one version, at $3595, without showing “white” or “color.”
 So it may well be that the white was added to the line during the 1990s.

 The next several eagle sculptures are actually all from the same mold but given different treatments as to bases, colors, and names.
-All are open editions, and all appear on the existing Cybis site as being available in either plain white bisque or color versions.
+All are open editions and were available in either plain white bisque or color.
 Actual introduction years are unknown but were somewhere between the mid 1980s and late 1990s.
 One version shares a base with Mr. President who dates from 1987, but that does not necessarily mean that the pieces were both introduced in the same year.

-The Bald Eagle was introduced in the late 1980s.
-Cybis currently offers it in two colorways and with two base options.
-The no-base version is 8″ high and is priced at $395 for the color version (shown) and $195 for all-white.
+The Bald Eagle was introduced in the late 1980s in two colorways and with two base options.
+The no-base version is 8″ high and was $395 for the color version or $195 for all-white.

 Cybis produced a special edition of the no-base Bald Eagle for the Trenton Savings Bank in 1994 for the bank’s 150th year celebration.
 From this photograph it appears that this edition is somewhat lighter in color, being more of a golden brown.

 This is the Noble Eagle which is the same Bald Eagle sculpture but on a porcelain base instead.
 This is the same base upon which Mr. President stands.
-The Cybis site does not give a height for this piece but a good guesstimate would probably be 9” or 9.25” overall.
-Although both birds are white and both have the Thirteen States seals on the base picked out in gold, one is considered as ‘color’ at $795 and the other as white at $695.
+A good height guesstimate would probably be 9” or 9.25” overall.
+Although both birds are white and both have the Thirteen States seals on the base picked out in gold, one was considered as ‘color’ at $795 and the other as white at $695.
 I’m assuming this does intend to depict a Bald Eagle because of the association with the original thirteen colonies.